2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

 Execution Flow

-- Entry Point — UEFI firmware loads
+- Entry Point — UEFI firmware BDS loads

-UnderVolter.efias application or driver - Configuration Load — Parses
+UnderVolter.efias aUefiApplication - Configuration Load — Parses

-- Profile Selection — Matches detected CPU to INI profile (e.g.,
+gCpuConfigTable: exact{family, model, stepping}first, then{family, model}fallback with warning for unknown steppings of known models - Profile Selection — Matches detected CPU to INI profile (e.g.,

-Profile.CoffeeLake) - MP Initialization — Locates all logical processors via EFI MP Services Protocol
+Profile.CoffeeLake) - MP Initialization — Locates all logical processors via

-- Package Discovery — Enumerates physical packages and cores per package
+EFI_MP_SERVICES_PROTOCOL - Package Discovery — Enumerates physical packages and cores per package

-- VR Topology Probe — Discovers voltage regulator addresses and types via OC Mailbox
+- VR Topology Probe — Discovers voltage regulator addresses and types via OC Mailbox (where supported)

 - Voltage Programming — Applies offset voltages per domain via FIVR interface